ADulian/NuScenes_CSV/README.md

 NuScenes objects take quite bit of time to load and are quite heavy with respect to memory usage.
 This isn't ideal when running multiple experiments that only require certain data.
-These scripts is to save that data to .csv files
+These scripts save data to .csv files